A significant proportion of urban informal employment around the globe falls into these four occupational groups:

 Informal Workers and the Work They Do

-Some home-based workers work on their own account, while others work on a piece-rate basis for a contractor or a firm.
+Some home-based workers are self-employed, working on their own account and selling directly to markets.
+But others are sub-contracted to produce work on a piece-rate basis for domestic or global supply chains.
 Not confined to developing countries, they can be found around the world: garment workers in Toronto; embroiderers on the island of Madeira; shoemakers in Madrid; and assemblers of electronic parts in Leeds.

 Then there are those – again usually women – who work in others’ homes: the more than 60 million domestic workers around the globe who provide cooking, cleaning and care so that others can go to work.

 Learn about domestic workers

 Other common categories of informal work include contract workers in restaurants and hotels, sub-contracted janitors and security guards, casual labourers in construction, piece-rate workers in sweatshops, agricultural workers, temporary office helpers or offsite data processors.
 They sell paper, plastic and scrap metal, make furniture, tan leather, stitch shoes, polish gems and repair bicycles and motorcycles.